 Augusta® Home Delivery IRA To-Do List

 Augusta consulted with several attorneys regarding the home delivery gold IRA structure.
 Below are some tips compiled from their research.
 Please note: with control comes responsibility.
-Augusta does not provide legal or tax advice, so it is imperative that an investor conduct the proper research and employ the services of a tax and/or legal professional well-versed in single-member LLCs inside an IRA.
-Structured correctly, the IRA-owned LLC can be a viable investment structure for a self-directed IRA.
+Augusta does not provide legal or tax advice, so it is imperative that an investor conduct the proper research and consult with their own legal and financial professionals before opening an Augusta account.

-- Do ensure you fully understand a home delivery gold IRA and are comfortable with the risks associated with this IRA structure.
+- Do ensure you fully understand a home delivery gold IRA before opening an account and are comfortable with the risks associated with this IRA structure.

 - Do create a brand new LLC for the specific purpose of owning IRA assets.